AI-Powered automation for Accounts Receivable

 As the oldest university in The Netherlands, founded in 1575, Leiden University has long held a reputation for excellence.
-Regularly ranked by QS University ratings as one of the top 100 universities in the world, it prides itself on not simply maintaining its legacy but continuing to build on it.
+Regularly rated by QS World University Rankings as one of the top 100 universities in the world, it prides itself on not only simply maintaining its legacy, but also continuing to build on it.
 This is one of the reasons it has a world-leading shared service center.

 Rob van den Wijngaard, SSC manager, shares why Leiden University chose BlackLine Smart Close.

 “The Smart Close solution offers more than automation.
 It enables Finance Departments to standardize their financial close processes, delivers advanced robotic process automation (RPA), and offers opportunities for continuous improvement.
 Very few solutions can offer those benefits, so we knew Smart Close was a winner.”

 While standardization and automation were necessary elements in a software solution, continuous improvement was an added benefit.
 The culture in Leiden University’s shared service center emphasizes the ability to continuously improve, and a software that would help enable that was something Wijngaard found very appealing.

 “My vision for my shared service center is that tomorrow must be better than today.
 Smart Close offers opportunities for continuous improvement and helps us achieve that goal.”

 One of the main ways that the solution enables continuous improvement is through Continuous Accounting.
 This modern approach evenly distributes month-end tasks over the accounting period, so that data and transactions are processed as they come in.
 It relies on automation to shorten the close and smooths out end-of-period spikes.

 Leiden University was able to go live with Smart Close with a three-month implementation and a smooth adoption due to its user-friendly, embedded nature.
 With BlackLine’s solution, the shared service center has seen many improvements.